TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/Index.rst

 .. important::

-   Since configuration settings can be manipulated from within the TYPO3 CMS backend, the :file:`typo3conf/LocalConfiguration.php` must be writable by the web server user.
+   Since configuration settings can be manipulated from within the `TYPO3 CMS`:pn: backend, the :file:`typo3conf/LocalConfiguration.php` must be writable by the web server user.

 The local configuration file is basically a long array which is simply returned when the file is included.
-It represents the global TYPO3 CMS configuration.
+It represents the global`TYPO3 CMS`:pn: configuration.
 This configuration can be modified/extended/overridden by extensions, by setting configuration options inside an extension's :file:`ext_localconf.php` file. :ref:`See extension files and locations <extension-files-locations>`